suraj2830009-arch/EmojiCipher/Readme.md

 ## ⚠ Disclaimer

-This tool is built for educational and privacy purposes only.
+This tool is built for educational and privacy purposes only any misuse of this tool owner not responsible.

 ## 📌 Contact Me